Huanjian Lingqi: Plot summary

 The story is set in 18th-century China during the Qing dynasty, picking up the threads left unresolved at the end of the previous novel.
 Qi Leming, crippled and burdened by past betrayals, attempts to withdraw from the wulin with Mu Juanjuan.
 When enemies pursue them, he is drawn back into conflict, forced to face both old wounds and new schemes.

 Wei Tianyuan continues his quest to avenge his father by slaying Xu Zhongyue, and grapples with emotional turmoil after the apparent death of his childhood sweetheart, Jiang Xuejun.
-Meanwhile, Wei Tianyuan's ally Shangguan Feifeng emerges as a key strategist: she helps orchestrate events like Jiang Xuejun's "death", intervenes in conspiracies, and mediates romantic rivalries among the main characters.
+Meanwhile, Shangguan Feifeng emerges as a key strategist: she helps to orchestrate events like Jiang Xuejun's "death", intervenes in conspiracies, and mediates romantic rivalries among the main characters.

-At the same time, antagonistic forces – including the Yuwen family and their allies in the Qing government – reveal plots to destabilise a wulin alliance in the Western Regions and exploit an old rivalry between the alliance leader Shangguan Yunlong and the swordsman Qi Yanran.
-As the conspiracy grows, Wei Tianyuan, Chu Tianshu, Qi Shuyu and others band together to prevent bloodshed.
+At the same time, antagonistic forces – including the Yuwen family and their allies in the Qing government – reveal plots to destabilise a wulin alliance in the Western Regions, and exploit an old rivalry between the alliance leader Shangguan Yunlong and the swordsman Qi Yanran.
+As the conspiracy grows, Wei Tianyuan, Chu Tianshu, Qi Shuyu, and others band together to prevent bloodshed.
 Emotional crises — betrayal, loyalty, sacrifice — intersect with duels and intrigue.
 Key mysteries from the earlier novel are clarified, including false identities and hidden betrayals.

 By the story's end, Jiang Xuejun survives but chooses a spiritual path as a Buddhist nun.
 Wei Tianyuan accepts Shangguan Feifeng's love; Qi Leming achieves reconciliation with his estranged family members but remains scarred by past suffering.
 The major antagonists' plots are exposed and defeated, restoring a fragile order to the wulin.
 Many of the novel's earlier mysteries are resolved, though some emotional echoes and regrets linger, giving the conclusion both closure and a sense of inevitable cost.